google/WebFundamentals/src/content/en/tools/chrome-user-experience-report/index.md

   </tr>
 </table>

-For example, the above shows a sample sample record from the Chrome User Experience Report, which indicates that 12.3% of page loads had a “first paint time” measurement in the range of 1000-1200 milliseconds when loading “http://example.com” on a “mobile” device over a ”4G”-like connection.
+For example, the above shows a sample record from the Chrome User Experience Report, which indicates that 12.3% of page loads had a “first paint time” measurement in the range of 1000-1200 milliseconds when loading “http://example.com” on a “mobile” device over a ”4G”-like connection.
 To obtain a cumulative value of users experiencing a first paint time below 1200 milliseconds, you can add up all records whose histogram’s “end” value is less than or equal to 1200.

 Note: The Chrome User Experience Report does not provide quantile values (e.g. median).
 Such values can be approximated from the provided data, but are not exposed directly by the report.